anarseyf/ksea.live/README.md

 ## Credits

-Designed and developed by Anar Seyf in 2020.
+Designed and developed by [https://www.linkedin.com/in/anarseyf/](Anar Seyf) in 2020.

 ## Screenshots